semmi88/semmi88.github.io/book_reviews/amusing_ourselves.md

 technology turned the age old problem of information on its head - people once sought information to manage the real context of their life, now they had to invent context in which otherwise useless information can be put to use. crosswords, cocktail parties, radio quiz shows, television game shows. pseudo-context, a structure invented to give fragmented and irrelevant information some use

-television gave the biases of telegraph and photography their most prominent expression, raising the interplay of instancy and imagery to perfeciton and brought it into the homes.
-All subjects find their way to television, and public understanding of these subjects is shaped by the biases of television.

-television as a meta-medium, that people learn about newer technologyies (like computer) from and through the television.

 television transforms culture into show business what is television? what kind of conversations does it permit, what intellectual tendencies it encouragesm what culture it produces?